 Sioux City Art Center

-Art comes to life at the Sioux City Art Center.
+Art comes to life at the Art Center.
 You can find more than 1,000 artworks in a wide variety of mediums and styles during your visit.
 Artists locally and nationally have their medium on display.
 The Sioux City Art Center also provides a variety of art classes for those of you looking to explore your inner creativeness.

 This elegant Victorian-era home has been a fixture of the Sioux City landscape since 1893.
 Today the mansion is open to the public and provides a unique location to host gatherings, weddings, or photo shoots.